 Books

 From thick and heavy textbooks to downloadable PDF study materials, all nursing programs require purchasing books for classes.
-Most schools are fairly transparent about the approximate cost of textbooks, but prices may vary by vendor.
-The student should have access to a list of books and it is wise to look online and in textbook stores for the best prices.
-Some schools may provide all textbooks to the student and include the cost in tuition which is great for students with financial aid because this is included.
-Other schools may not include this and the student will be required to pay cash for the books.
-If the student is able to check with different vendors for the best price he or she should be sure the ISBN matches ensuring the correct textbook is purchased.
+Most schools are pretty transparent about the approximate cost of textbooks, but prices may vary by vendor.
+The student should have access to a list of books, and it is wise to look online and in textbook stores for the best prices.
+Some schools may provide all textbooks to the student and include the cost in tuition, which is great for students with financial aid because this is included.
+Other schools may not include this; the student must pay cash for the books.
+If the student can check with different vendors for the best price, he or she should be sure the ISBN matches, ensuring the correct textbook is purchased.

 Supplies

 Nursing school supplies go above and beyond the traditional paper and pens.
 While these are needed, the student will also require a stethoscope, pen light, medical scissors, comfortable shoes (usually white), and possibly be required to purchase student scrubs.
-Scrub costs may be included in tuition costs depending on the school or the student may have to purchase them from a scrub store and pay cash.
-The school may require a tablet, laptop or smartphone for textbooks or other materials, some with required specifications.
-An outdated device may require replacement.
-Many Apps are available for those in the medical profession, including Apps with medication information and nursing care plan assistance, these range from a few dollars to quite expensive.
+Scrub costs may be included in tuition, depending on the school, or the student may have to buy them from a scrub store and pay cash.
+The school may require a tablet, laptop, or smartphone for textbooks or other materials, some with required specifications.
+An outdated device may need replacement.
+Many apps are available for medical professionals, including apps with medication information and assistance with nursing care plans – these range from a few dollars to quite expensive.

 Transportation

-The nursing student is responsible for getting to and from school and to and from clinical locations independently.
-Using mass transit may be an option depending on the city, so purchasing a commuter pass may be necessary.
+The nursing student is responsible for independently getting to and from school and clinical locations.
+Mass transit may be an option depending on the city, so purchasing a commuter pass may be necessary.
 However, many students rely on his or her automobile.
 Factor in gas money, scheduled maintenance, or maybe even purchasing a more reliable vehicle when considering the school budget.
 Nursing programs are not usually forgiving about a student missing hours, no matter the reason.

 Childcare

-A few schools may provide daycare, but most will not allow children in school, and children are definitely not allowed in clinical locations.
-Finding safe and reliable childcare should be done prior to making the commitment to start nursing school.
-The childcare must be reliable.
-The state mandates a certain amount of clinical hours and if the requirement is not met, the student can not take the NCLEX-RN state exam.
-Most nursing schools are unforgiving when it comes to this issue because of the difficulty schools have in arranging clinical hours with facilities.
+A few schools may provide daycare, but most will not allow children in school or in clinical locations.
+Safe and reliable childcare should be found before committing to start nursing school.
+The childcare must be trustworthy.
+The state mandates a certain amount of clinical hours; if the requirement is not met, the student can not take the NCLEX-RN state exam.
+Most nursing schools are unforgiving regarding this issue because of the difficulty of arranging clinical hours with facilities.
 Arranging for make-up hours is not an easy option.

 Food

 Consider meals while in school and at clinical sites.
-Some clinical facilities will allow students to keep food in the breakroom refrigerator allowing for a less expensive option to the cafeteria.
-Some facilities, such as skilled nursing facilities, do not have public cafeterias at all.
+Some clinical facilities will allow students to keep food in the breakroom refrigerator, which will be a cheaper option for the cafeteria.
+Some facilities, such as skilled nursing facilities, do not have public cafeterias.
 Eating out may be the only option for nursing students onsite.
 The same idea applies to schools.
-When eating on a budget consider an insulated lunch bag and no access to a microwave.
+When eating on a budget, consider an insulated lunch bag and having no access to a microwave.

 NCLEX-RN Mandatory State Exam